Categories

 Has your young adult demonstrated an ability to tolerate anxiety without resorting to restriction, bingeing, or purging?
 Yes No

-Does your young adult openly acknowledge their eating disorder and have insight about the need to construct a life and schedule that supports recovery?
+Does your young adult openly acknowledge their eating disorder and have insight into the need to construct a life and schedule that supports recovery?
 Yes No

 Have you discussed with your young adult that any situation that puts them in a state of negative energy imbalance or weight loss could trigger a relapse?
 Yes No